rorywalsh/CsoundUnity/Documentation~/presets.md

 You cannot have more than one preset with the same name in the same folder.
 CsoundUnityPresets come with the *.asset* extension.

-The *To JSON* button next to each preset name lets you convert that preset in the JSON format.
+The *To JSON* button next to each preset name lets you convert that preset in the JSON format, and *All To JSON* next to the list heading converts every one of them in a single step.
 It will be saved in the same folder as the **CsoundUnityPreset** you're converting, unless a *Load Folder* is explicitly set — in that case the JSON is saved there instead.

 <a name="json-presets"></a>